 Security Deposit Interest in North Carolina: North Carolina laws do not require landlords to pay interest on the security deposit

-New Property Owner’s Responsibility: If the property is sold or transferred during the term of the lease, the landlord will only be released from all liability for the security deposit upon doing one of the two things below:
+New Property Owner’s Responsibility: If the property is sold or transferred during the term of the lease, the landlord will only be released from all liability for the security deposit upon doing one of the two options below:

 - Transfer the portion of the deposit remaining, after making the allowed deductions therefrom, to the new owner and notify the tenant of the transfer of ownership and of the new owner’s name and address.